 Medieval Political Society: A Sourcebook.
 NY: Free Press, 1963.
 (JA 82 .L4; Part One, pp. 22-186, is "Political Philosophy in Islam")

 WorldCat: The WorldCat database in GALILEO lets you search nearly all US libraries.
-You can then order books on interlibrary loan (ILL), by e-mail.
+You can then order books on interlibrary loan (ILL), by e-mail or in person.
 Try to allow two weeks (we can usually get books within a week and articles in a couple of days, but some take a while).

 Use GALILEO to find articles.
 For articles from scholarly journals, it’s usually better to select a specific database than to use the “Search GALILEO” box on the GALILEO home page (but that sometimes works).